-A Voltage Controlled Oscillator generates raw tones at a particular frequency controlled by a voltage signal.
+A voltage-controlled oscillator generates raw tones at a particular frequency controlled by a voltage signal.
 VCO-1 is a traditional analog/digital oscillator with four output waveforms: SIN (sine), TRI (triangle), SAW (sawtooth), and SQR (square).
 VCO-2 includes most of VCO-1’s features but allows morphing between these four waveforms.

 The pitch of each oscillator is controlled by the FREQ knob, with a range of 9 octaves, and the FINE knob (only on VCO-1), with an additional range of 2 semitones.
 In digital mode, the FREQ knob snaps to exact semitones in the chromatic scale.
 In their initial states with FREQ and FINE at 12-o’clock positions, the note C4 (middle C) is generated.
 Like all parameters in Rack, you can right-click a knob to reset it to its initial position.

 To control the pitch externally, use the V/OCT input (only on VCO-1) or the FM input.
 The V/OCT input tracks at 1V/octave, meaning that an increase of 1V increases the pitch by one octave, doubling the frequency.
 This is the standard used in all MIDI interfaces, quantizers, and some sequencers in VCV Rack.

 The FM input applies an additional pitch adjustment with an included FM CV attenuator knob.
 With the FM CV knob hard-right, the FM input functions similarly to the V/OCT input.
-In fact, this is the only way to achieve 1V/octave tracking on the VCO-2 module.
+In fact, this is how to achieve 1V/octave tracking on VCO-2.
 At lower knob positions, a smaller adjustment can be made to the pitch, for subtle vibrato, for example.

 The SYNC input applies hard-syncing to the waveforms by resetting the phase of the waveform when the sync signal passes upward through 0V.
 If an audio-rate signal is patched into the SYNC input, the result is a waveform having characteristics of both the internal and sync frequencies.
 By toggling the HARD/SOFT switch to the SOFT position, soft-sync is used instead, which reverses the direction of the waveform when the sync signal passes through 0V.
 This results in a “softer” effect with fewer harmonics than hard-sync.